bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s give that a try.
+Let&apos;s give that a try.
 Now, when I press the J key, I get the 74 key was pressed.
-I\'m getting a code that goes with each key.
+I&apos;m getting a code that goes with each key.
 I press the L key I get 76.
 If I press an A key, I get a 65.
 I can do this kind of thing to find this stuff out.
-Now, what\'s interesting here is that the which property has been deprecated.
+Now, what&apos;s interesting here is that the which property has been deprecated.
 I just found out about this recently.
 More recently than I put together this lesson.
 This is something that happens with JavaScript and with web stuff, in